Coderpower/ebay-challenge-3/README.md

-## The right offers
+The right offers

-People are going on eBay with a defined budget.
-Since there are a lot of products available, people have to choose but they would like to know which product would fit the best their interests and budget.
+People visit eBay with a certain budget in mind.
+Since there are a myriad of items to choose from, visitors need to know which product(s) best fit their interests and budget to ensure they make the right purchase.

 > **Objective**
-> Find the formula used to calculate the relevance of an offers then return an array of offers, sorted from the most relevant to the less relevant.
-If offers have the same level of relevance then sort them by price from the less expensive to the most.
+> Find the formula used to calculate the relevance of an offer, then return an array of offers, sorted from the most relevant to the least relevant.
+If offers have the same level of relevance, then sort them by price from the cheapest to the most expensive.

 #### Help